 Reni: Drumming Genius and Reni Hats

-Indeed, so whilst you may be confused as to why anyone would wear that Jackson Pollock stained headgear, remember one of the best drummers on Earth did.
+Whilst you may be confused as to why anyone would wear that Jackson Pollock stained headgear, remember that one of the best drummers on Earth did.